KaiqueFj/Odin_store/README.md

 - Search through categories of products
 - Pay the products that u choose using stripe with a fake card

+**🌟Improvements to do**

 **🌟 Where is the app deployed ?**

+- Responsive pages
+- SVG images
+- Animations
+- Improvements of redux and flow data

 - App deployed in heroku **https://odin-store.herokuapp.com/**